shakfu/py-js/README.md

 ./build.sh
 ```

 Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patcher to understand how the `py` and the `pyjs` objects work.

-If you want to test both externals at the same time, open the `py_test_standalone.maxpat` file.
+Note that the default build creates a package with two externals which are linked to your system homebrew python3.
+This has the immediate benefit that you have access to your curated collection of python packages.
+The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.

+Not to worry, if want have a need for portable relocatable externals then read on!

 ### Alternative Quickstart for Self-contained Python3 Externals

-If you would like to build a couple of self-contained python3 externals which can be included in standalones, another method is available:
+If you would like to build a couple of self-contained python3 externals which can be included in standalones you can download a [pre-release](https://github.com/shakfu/py-js/releases) OR even better, you can do the following:

 ```bash
 cd py-js/sources/py